inasafe/inasafe-doc/docs/source/training/socialisation/overview.rst

 .. image:: /static/training/socialisation/001_inasafe_concept.png

 |project_name| is also able to aggregate the impact results by administration
-boundary and provided breakdown information about gender and age of affected.
+boundary and provided breakdown information about gender and age of affected people.

 Background
 ----------